 Poached Bosc Pears

-Simple and delicious, poached Bosc pears retain their distinctive buttery flavor and are firm enough to maintain shape.
+Simple and delicious, poached Bosc pears retain their distinctive buttery flavour and are firm enough to maintain shape.
 Lightly used, spices add their voice to this dessert, served warm or chilled.

 *You may poach 2 or 3 pears at a time, removing when poached and adding rest of pears or halves.